 I hit on the idea of this chocolate pear cake while trying out a delicious recipe for a Drunken Damson Dessert by Angela Reid from Green & Black's Chocolate Recipe Book.
 As I poured the chocolate mix on top of my damson-replaced nectarines soaked in the gin, I was thinking that next time I should try a non-alcoholic version.

 So next time I flipped it upside-down so that the pears would be caramelised and glistening on top - rather like a Tarte Tatin style chocolate cake.

 This is nearly a flourless cake since I added just a couple of tablespoons, just to cake it up a bit but for gluten-free diets you can skip the flour.
 I also love adding coffee to pear (see this coffee and poached pear recipe); the coffee also brings out the dark chocolate's intensity.

 The photos really don't do this cake justice.
 The family didn't give me much time to photograph it and, as it was at the end of the day, the sun was playing up and I was juggling the rest of dinner.
 There wasn't even time to do a photo set-up.
 Plonk!
 Snap!
 But enough of my excuses.
-I suggest you make this and show me your better shots!
-What counts is that it tastes fabulous and I’ll have to make it again soon.
+I suggest you make this and show me your much better photos of this cake.

 Upside-Down Chocolate Pear Cake

 Prepare 3 sliced pears in a non-stick cake pan with the caramel underneath and cook them in the caramel.
 Then top with chocolate cake batter.
 It's so simple!